Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 I would add rarities to the cards or show probabilities of pulling certain cards to add an element of excitement when getting rarer cards.

-Open Packs: Once I open a pack, it was difficult to know what cards I pulled later unless I go to my collection.
-A log of recent pack openings could be helpful.